The Bike

 Handlebars

-If you count the stock bars, we’re currently on our third setup.
-I think I’ve finally found the right one.
+If you count the stock bars, we’re on our third setup.
+I think I’ve finally got it right.

-The first aftermarket bars we tried were 12” Carlini Evil Apes.
-They looked great, but as a shorter rider, they felt too wide.
-Over time, they became uncomfortable on longer rides — especially when putting in real miles.
+The first aftermarket bars were 12” Carlini Evil Apes.
+They looked great.
+But as a shorter rider, they felt too wide.
+On long days they started to hurt my shoulders, and that gets old fast.

-After more research, I decided to try something narrower with more of a T-bar feel.
-I didn’t want to lose visibility or access to the screen, so I went with 14” FXR Division Motorwitch handlebars.
+So I went back to the drawing board.
+I wanted something narrower with more of a T-bar feel, but without losing visibility or messing with the screen.
+I ended up with 14” FXR Division Motorwitch bars.

 Exhaust

-I’m currently running a Bassani Road Rage 2-into-1 full exhaust system.
+I’m currently running the Bassani Road Rage 2-into-1 full exhaust.

-The one real drawback is access.
-The way the pipes curve around the motor makes it harder to reach the oil dipstick, especially when everything is hot.
-It’s not a deal breaker, but it’s something to be aware of if you do your own maintenance.
+The one real downside is access.
+The way it wraps around the motor makes getting to the oil dipstick more of a chore, especially when everything’s hot.
+Not a deal breaker, just annoying if you handle your own maintenance.

-I actually run two different seats on this bike, depending on the type of riding we’re doing.
+I actually run two different seats on this bike, depending on what we’re doing.

-Because I’m a shorter rider, my everyday setup is the Harley-Davidson Reach Seat.
-It brings me slightly closer to the ground, which improves stability during in-town riding and at stoplights.
-For daily use and shorter rides, it works well for what it’s designed to do.
+Since I’m shorter, my everyday setup is the Harley-Davidson Reach Seat.
+It brings me a little closer to the ground, which helps at stoplights and slow-speed stuff around town.
+For daily riding and shorter trips, it does what it’s supposed to do.

-However, for longer trips and two-up motorcycle touring, comfort becomes the priority.
-That’s where the Saddlemen Road Sofa comes in.
-I don’t have a ton of miles on it yet, but so far it’s been noticeably more comfortable for me on extended rides.
+For longer rides, comfort wins.
+That’s when I swap to the Saddlemen Road Sofa.
+I don’t have a ton of miles on it yet, but it’s already more comfortable for me when the days start stretching out.

 Vent Screens